kalpanabaheti/A-Little-About-My-Day-To-Day/README.md

 ## HCI Design Endeavour

-Human Computer Interaction - Design, and user research for two products mock-prototyped over a six month period.
+Human Computer Interaction - Design and user research for two products (one novel, and one an improvement over an already existing product) documented and mock-prototyped over a six month period.
+This project was carried out under a specialised track at Georgia Tech - School of Interactive Intelligence and Computing.

 ## Recreational Solving